 Some state and higher education agencies have contracted with entities that employ staff who currently are paid below \$10.10 per hour.
-In some cases, the cost of raising these workers' wages to the rate required by the bill would be substantial.
+In some cases, the cost of raising these workers' wages to the rate required by the resolution would be substantial.
 For example, according to the Health and Human Services Commission, provider reimbursement rates for services to program clients would be impacted by the wage increase.
-HHSC estimates that the cost of the bill to HHSC, DADS, and DSHS would be approximately \$247.6 million in General Revenue Funds and \$331.0 million in Federal Funds in fiscal year 2016.
+HHSC estimates that the cost to HHSC, the Department of Aging and Disability Services, and the Department of State Health Services would be approximately \$247.6 million in General Revenue Funds and \$331.0 million in Federal Funds in fiscal year 2016.

 As another example, the Texas Department of Transportation (TXDOT) contracts with entities as part of its routine maintenance contract.
 Currently, routine maintenance workers are paid the federal minimum wage of \$7.25 per hour.
-By raising costs associated with these employees, TXDOT estimates that the bill would result in a cost of \$108.0 million in All Funds in fiscal year 2016.
+By raising costs associated with these employees, TXDOT estimates that the resolution would result in a cost of \$108.0 million in All Funds in fiscal year 2016.
 This estimate assumed an effective date of September 1, 2015.
-Based on an effective date of December 1, 2015, the cost in fiscal year 2016 would be \$81.0 million in All Funds.
+Based on an effective date of December 1, 2015, the cost in fiscal year 2016 would be \$81 million in All Funds.